 The 12-ft floor-to-floor height and the desire for high ceilings, large windows and more daylight created challenges in fitting the MEP systems into the building.
 Chilled beams helped as they reduce air flow requirements and permit the use of smaller ductwork.
 The team designed the distribution systems using Revit, a 3-D computerized building modeling program that builds the building on computer before building it in the field.
 Through careful planning the systems were designed with access to facilitate ongoing maintenance for the life of the building.

-The project was completed in September 2014.
 The final result is a state-of-the-art healing space with 18 quiet, comfortable private rooms bathed in natural light, and all new modern and maintainable infrastructure.
 It has been well received by both patients and the nursing staff.
 The final construction cost of this first phase was $10.8M.